Thesis

 “At one point, I focused on solving how we could power a colony on Mars as well as refuel ships allowing passengers to travel back and forth to Earth.
 I wasn't necessarily the best engineer for the job, I was simply the only engineer who recognized a design vacuum on the team and applied myself to fill it.”

 At first, Bernauer focused on investigating ways to use solar power, as it is theoretically the most cost-efficient way of generating power.
 But he quickly realized that generating the necessary amount of power would take about “three football fields worth of solar panels”, which was an inefficient use of space.
 This led him to investigate other options.
 A colleague suggested he should simulate powering a colony with nuclear fission.
-In this process, Bernauer found that small modular nuclear reactors (SMRs) were a solution that didn’t suffer many of the drawbacks of solar.
+In this process, Bernauer found that small modular nuclear reactors (SMRs) were a solution that didn’t suffer from many of the drawbacks of solar.

-Along with a number of other SpaceX engineers, Bernauer built “a power model based on nuclear, [using] code to run a trade study.”
+Along with several other SpaceX engineers, Bernauer built “a power model based on nuclear, [using] code to run a trade study.”
 Bernauer became obsessed with learning about nuclear technology and the dynamics of the nuclear market.
 He quickly realized that if efficient nuclear reactors could power Mars colonies, they could also provide abundant, reliable, and cheap power on Earth.
 He started to form the vision for Radiant as a result:

 “In a world where nuclear technology is not risky, where it has a known cost and schedule to develop, every design would be optimized for its specific application.
 You could have reliable power for underwater research facilities, remote areas on earth, the tallest peaks of Mt.
 Everest, in Earth-orbiting satellites, or even power our lives on other worlds.”

 Bernauer recruited several colleagues from SpaceX, including Urberger, with whom he collaborated on the Grasshopper project, to learn more about the potential applications of SMRs.
-The duo began collaborating with top scientists at the Argonne and Idaho National Labs and they found SMRs as a cost-effective, climate-friendly alternative to diesel generators.
+The duo began collaborating with top scientists at the Argonne and Idaho National Labs, and they found SMRs as a cost-effective, climate-friendly alternative to diesel generators.

-Since then, Radiant recruited several key colleagues from SpaceX, as well as nuclear industry experts.
 The team they formed is experienced in both aerospace and nuclear engineering, leaning on their combined time at SpaceX, McMaster-Carr, and various leading US national laboratories and research facilities.
-The key hires included Roger Chin (Radiant’s Software Architect and a former SpaceX colleague), Ben Betzler (Director of Nuclear Engineering, previously a researcher at Oak Ridge National Laboratory), as well as, Steve Burns (board member, former NRC Comissioner).
+The key hires included Roger Chin (Radiant’s Software Architect and a former SpaceX colleague), Ben Betzler (Director of Nuclear Engineering, previously a researcher at Oak Ridge National Laboratory), as well as Steve Burns (board member, former NRC Commissioner).

 Product

 Radiant’s flagship product is the “Kaleidos”, a portable nuclear fission microreactor capable of generating 1.9 MW of heat energy, or 1MW electric power.
-The reactor is still in its R&D phase, with commercialization planned for 2028.

 Small Modular Reactors (SMRs)